greanias/RepData_PeerAssessment1/PA1.md

 ## What is mean total number of steps taken per day?

+From the clean data set, daily step values were summed.

+The mean number of steps taken was 10766.
+The median number of steps was 10765.

 ```r
 daily_data <- ddply(clean_data, "date", summarize, sum_of_steps = sum(steps))